Mihirakula

 In around 520 CE, the Chinese monk Song Yun met with Mihirakula.
 According to the 7th-century travelogue of the Chinese Buddhist pilgrim and student Xuanzang, Mihirakula ruled several hundreds of years before his visit, was initially interested in Buddhism, and sought a Buddhist teacher from monasteries in his domain.
 They did not send him a learned Buddhist scholar.
-Feeling insulted, he converted to Hinduism, became anti-Buddhist and destroyed the monasteries in his kingdom.
+Feeling insulted, he became anti-Buddhist and destroyed the monasteries in his kingdom.

-Mihirakula patronized the Shaivite sect of Hinduism.
-However, except for rare texts such as Rajatarangini, he is hardly acknowledged and never praised in Hindu texts.
+Mihirakula is known to have patronized Shaivism tradition of Hinduism.
 The Rajatarangini calls him cruel, "a man of violent acts and resembling kala (death)", who ruled "the land then overrun by hordes of mlecchas (foreigners)."
 According to the Chinese Buddhist pilgrim Song Yun, Mihirakula "does not believe in any religion", the Brahmins who live in his kingdom and read their sacred texts do not like him, his people were unhappy.

 The Buddhist texts record Mihirakula as extremely cruel and bad mannered, the one who destroyed Buddhist sites, ruined monasteries, killed monks.
 The Hindu kings Yashodharman and Gupta Empire rulers, between 525 and 532 CE, likely by 530 CE, reversed Mihirakula's campaign and ended the Mihirakula era.

 Etymology

-The name "Mihirakula" is most likely of Iranian origin and may have the meaning "Mithra's Begotten", as translated by Janos Harmatta.
+The name "Mihirakula" is likely of Iranian origin and may have the meaning "Mithra's Begotten", as translated by Janos Harmatta.
+In Sanskrit, Mihira is Sun and Kula is Clan.
+So, Mihirakula would mean (of/from) the Sun's clan.
 According to Harold Walter Bailey: "A name like Toramana and his son's name Mihirakula interpreted by North Iranian (and not by Western Iranian) are clearly Iranian".

 Description

 According to Krishna Chandra Sagar, the Huna king Toramana was cruel and barbaric, his son Mihirakula even more so, during their rule.
 Mihirakula had conquered Sindh by 520 CE, had a large elephant and cavalry-driven army.
 Mihirakula destroyed Buddhist sites, ruined monasteries, according to Sagar.
 Yashodharman, sometime between 525 and 532 CE, reversed Mihirakula's campaign and triggered the end of Mihirakula and the Alchon Huns.

-Mihirakula issued coins, like the Kushana era kings, showing Oesho or Shiva, as he was a devout patron of Shaivism, or he just replaced his image in the traditional Kushana-style way of making coins at the mints.
+Mihirakula issued coins, like the Kushana era kings, showing Oesho or Shiva.
+This suggests that he may have patronized Shaivism, or just replaced his image in the traditional Kushana-style way of making coins at the mints.
 Other scholars state that there are many legends surrounding this era and historical facts are difficult to ascertain.
 Except for rare Kashmiri texts such as Rajatarangini, he is hardly acknowledged and never praised in Hindu texts.
 The 12th-century Rajatarangini includes him as one of the kings in regional history, then calls him cruel, "a man of violent acts and resembling kala (death)", who ruled "the land then overrun by hordes of mlecchas (foreigners)."
 Contradictory evidence is found in the memoir left by the Chinese Buddhist pilgrim Song Yun, reputed to have met Mihirakula.
 He states that Mihirakula "does not believe in any religion", that the Brahmins who live in his kingdom and read their sacred texts do not like him, his people were exhausted and unhappy with his wars and destruction.